 Attending an approved first aid course is the best way to ensure that you’re equipped with the most up-to-date treatment methods for hypovolaemic shock, and will also give you the opportunity to practice these skills in a controlled environment.

-We recommend that you buy a copy of the current first aid manual for the latest guidance on treating hypovolaemic shock.
+We recommend a copy of the current first aid manual for the latest guidance on treating hypovolaemic shock.